Tuesday 16 January 8pm: Book Group in the Vicarage

 The Alfred and Salamanda Sax Quartet

 Doors and the bar open at 6.45pm.
 All second Sunday concerts are free so do come and join us to hear this fabulous quartet who were extremely popular last time they played at St Paul's!
 The Quartet are Amanda Lakin (Soprano Sax), Alan Lakin (Alto Sax), Sally Shaub (Tenor Sax) and Fred Shaub (Baritone Sax).
 They are friends who met at the Royal Academy and Royal Colleges of music, and the spark that ignited the creation of the ensemble was a street party in Wimbledon to celebrate the Queen’s Diamond Jubilee!
-They have since played in many concerts, garden and birthday parties, and fundraising events and perform a wide repertoire of music from renaissance to contemporary in many different styles.
+They have since played in many events and perform a wide repertoire of music from renaissance to contemporary.

 Monday 24 December: Christmas Eve